chrisokasaki/TradeMaximizer/README.md

 - `REQUIRE-COLONS`: Make colons mandatory for every want list.
 - `REQUIRE-USERNAMES`: Make usernames mandatory for every want list.

 - <tt>ITERATIONS=<i>num</i></tt>: If set to a number larger than 1, then use randomization to find <i>num</i> different solutions, keeping the solution with the best sum-of-squares metric.
 Note that all of the solutions will have the same number of trades and the same total cost.
-(The default value is 1.)
+(The default value is 1.) **Note that ITERATIONS performed after SHRINK=2 can use a much, much faster algorithm, so if you are using SHRINK=2, then feel free to use a very large number of ITERATIONS, such as 10,000.**
 - <tt>SEED=<i>num</i></tt>: Sets the seed for the random number generator to <tt><i>num</i></tt>, so that the results will be repeatable.
 Only useful if `ITERATIONS` is set to a value greater than 1.

 - `SHOW-MISSING`: Show items that appear in the [official names section](#official-names), but that do not have want lists.
 (Ignored if there are no official names.)